gfronza/porthos/README.md

 ## Status

-Beta.
+Beta...
 Server and Client API may change a bit.

 ## Goal